freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 330.1

 They usually have a CSS file as well.
-Create `styles.css` in the `website` folder.
+Create `styles.css` in the `website` folder using the same method.

 #### HINTS

 - Use the "touch" command
-- Here's an example: `touch filename`
+- Here's an example: `touch <filename>`
 - Don't try to create the file with another method
 - Enter `touch styles.css` in the terminal
 - Make sure you are in the `website` folder first